svenskan/folket/README.md

 ## Compilation

 1. Clone the repository.
-2. Download Apple’s [Dictionary Development Kit][apple], which is a part of the package called “Auxiliary Tools for Xcode.”
+2. [Download](kit) the “Additional Tools for Xcode” package.
-3. Move the “Dictionary Development Kit” directory from the package to the directory of the repository.
+3. Move the “Dictionary Development Kit” directory from the “Utilities” directory found in the package to the directory of the repository.
 4. Run `make install`.

 ## License